FeatureBaseDB/java-pilosa/README.md

 ## Requirements

-* Java 1.7 and higher
+* JDK 7 and higher
 * Maven 3 and higher

 ## Install